 The challenge for today’s enterprise is to consolidate both network and security delivery for mobile users.
 To convert the traditional VPN remote access into a low-risk, a coherent solution is a big challenge.

-A uniform solution is required to provide access to data and applications that are not tied to a physical location.
+A uniform solution like a zero trust software-defined perimeter is required to provide access to data and applications that are not tied to a physical location.
 Managing the access and setting policies should be done centrally.
 What’s needed is a globally distributed abstraction layer that sits on top of the existing infrastructure, thereby providing seamless access from anyone to anywhere and site-to-site connectivity.
 Identity and micro-segmentation should be built-in.

-To learn more about SPD vs VPN and to understand why now is the time to make the switch, check out our recent white paper.
+To learn more about Zero Trust SPD vs VPN and to understand why now is the time to make the switch, check out our recent white paper.